Rethes/3D_SnakeGame/README.md

 ## <a name="features"> Features</a>

-1. The snake can pass through walls
+1. The snake cannot pass through walls

 2. The snake cannot collide with itself